Safety Stock, Buffer Stock & Anticipation Inventory Defined [+Formulas]

 Any company that sells physical products will always be open to interruptions in their supply chain.
-Eventually, someone is going to miscalculate the demand for a product or something will go wrong in a shipment, causing everything to arrive late.
+Eventually, someone is going to miscalculate the demand for a product or something will go wrong in a shipment — causing everything to arrive late.

-If you struggle to find a balance between continually running out of stock and having too much of it, it might be time to adopt a safety stock formula.
-We'll tell you everything you need to know about these formulas, as well as how you can automate these calculations to get much more precise estimates.
+If you struggle to find a balance between running out of stock and having too much of it, it might be time to adopt a safety stock formula.
+We'll tell you everything you need to know about these formulas, as well as how you can automate these calculations for even greater accuracy.

 What is Safety Stock?

-Safety Stock VS. Reorder Point
+Safety Stock vs Reorder Point

 When these events inevitably occur, safety stock gives you some emergency padding.
 Without it, you’ll fall behind your competitors the moment something unexpected comes up.